tamerthamoqa/facenet-realtime-face-recognition/README.md

 5. Upload image files of the people via the web GUI interface (**.jpg image files are recommended**).
 An image should contain one human face, make sure to name the image file as the name of the person inside the image.

-    * **Note**: When the image file is uploaded successfully, the cropped face images will appear in the 'uploads/' folder, and the embedding files will appear in the 'embeddings/' folder, make sure to remove the placeholder files there first.
+    * **Note**: When the image file is uploaded successfully, the cropped face images will appear in the 'uploads/' folder, and the embedding files will appear in the 'embeddings/' folder.

 6. With an available web camera, click the 'Click here for live facial recognition with Web Camera!' button in the index web page, press the 'q' keyboard key to shut down the web camera when you are done.